ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 <div class="bs-component">
     <div class="jumbotron">
         <h1>Release announcement</h1>
-        <p>Find out what changed in Ubuntu MATE 15.10</p>
+        <p>Find out what changed in Ubuntu MATE 16.04</p>
-        <a href="/blog/ubuntu-mate-wily-final-release/" class="btn btn-primary btn-lg">Release announcement</a>
+        <a href="/blog/ubuntu-mate-xenial-beta2/" class="btn btn-primary btn-lg">Release announcement</a>
         </p>
     </div>
 </div>

 ## Download

-Pre-built images of Ubuntu MATE 15.10.3 and 16.04 Beta 2 for the Raspberry Pi 2 and Raspberry Pi 3 are available via BitTorrent and direct download.
+Pre-built images of Ubuntu MATE 16.04 Beta 2 for the Raspberry Pi 2 and Raspberry Pi 3 are available via BitTorrent and direct download.
 If you can spare the bytes, please download via BitTorrent and leave the client open after your download is finished,